waimea-arcollier/level-2-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-Every variation of yes or no will be accepted given that it begins with a y or an n, and any other inputs will result in being asked again until a valid input is entered.
+Every variation of yes or no will be accepted given that it begins with a y or an n.
+Any other inputs will result in being asked again until a valid input is entered.

 ---
 ## Press enter to continue